-Please read the following carefully and take my specifications for brands, colors and sizes seriously.
-I have developed this list for your benefit, to maximize your success at sketching quickly on location.
+I have developed this list to maximize your success at sketching quickly on location.
 These items are all you need to use my methods.
-You will not need anything else, so leave your other art supplies at home.
+So, please leave your other art supplies at home.

-I will provide you with a a clear vinyl pouch for all pens and pencils.
+I will provide a clear vinyl hands-free pouch for all supplies.

-- Black Faber-Castell B (brush tip) or SB (Small Brush tip) pen (waterproof)
+• Black Faber-Castell SC (Soft Chisel) or SB (Small Brush) pen (waterproof)

-- a rainbow pencil (not water-soluble), which produces different colors as you turn it.
+- rainbow pencil (not water-soluble), produces different colors as you turn it.

 - a pencil sharpener with container for shavings